therealmikenew/MikesConnectFour/README.md

 #### Mike's Connect Four is a version of the classic game created by Milton Bradley.

-#### On page load, users are presented with a landing page where they can select a two-player game or opt to play against the computer.
+#### On page load, users are presented with a landing page where they can press a start button to navigate to the game board.

-#### After selecting either two-player or versus the computer, users can select Fast mode where users must make game moves within a certain amount or time or risk ending the game.
-If they select Fast mode and also versus the computer, the computer makes selection within a few seconds.
-In Normal mode (both two-player or versus the computer), there is no time restriction.

-#### After the user makes their selections, they are navigated to the game board where they can pick either red or black pieces.
-They must press a start button to begin game.
+#### The game board defaults to two-player mode.
+Users can toggle between two-player mode and versus computer mode.
+The reset board button clears the board and starts the game over, whether in two-player mode or versus computer mode.

-#### A scoreboard keeps track of wins.
-A reset button will empty the game board and reset the score tally.
-A button will allow users to navigate back to the landing page where they can "start over" and/or make new selections.
+#### When a win occurs (four of the same color in a row), a modal pops up declaring the winner and a button will navigate back to the landing page.

+---

+### **_Future Tasks_**

+- Delay the computer's game move response during versus computer mode
+- Add a timed game function
+- Create scoreboard to keep track of wins

 ---